 A native of Erie and a graduate of Strong Vincent, Mr. Atkinson spent over a decade in Atlanta, GA, where he earned a degree in Business from Clayton State University.
-He is a published author of multiple novels and manages those works through his own Atlanta-based company, UBC Intellectual Property Management and Consulting.
-He immersed himself in political and community organization, learning the necessity of bridging disparaging gaps that exist in communities between local government, school districts and businesses.
+There he immersed himself in political and community organization, learning the necessity of bridging disparaging gaps that exist in communities between local government, school districts and businesses.
 As a result, he brings his experience and expertise to his current roles in supporting businesses and organizations within and outside the community.
 Most recently he served as executive director of ServErie.

-In service to our community, Mr. Atkinson is board chair for MLK Jr. Memorial Center and member of The Idea Fund, UPMC Hamot Board of Corporators, Susan Hirt Hagen Center for Community Outreach, Research & Evaluation (C.O.R.E.), Crime Victim Center and Erie Center For Arts and Technology (ECAT).
-He also serves on the strategic planning committees for Erie’s Public Schools, Unified Erie and Emerge 2040.
+In service to Erie, Mr. Atkinson also serves board chair for MLK Jr. Memorial Center, a member of The UPMC Hamot Board of Corporators, and board member for Crime Victim Center (CVC) and Erie Center For Arts and Technology (ECAT).

 Reverend Don Baxter, Jr., M.D. joined The Erie Community Foundation’s Board of Trustees in 2015.